UTrosh/pterodactyl-installer/README.md

 Thanks to the Discord moderators [sam1370](https://github.com/sam1370), [Linux123123](https://github.com/Linux123123) and [sinjs](https://github.com/sinjs) for helping on the Discord server!

 And special thanks to [Linux123123](https://github.com/Linux123123) for frequently contributing to the project with bug reports, feature requests, pull requests, and more!

+## UTROSH NOTE

+EN : There can be imconpatibility issue, so please contact me if.